What is Natto?

 Plasmin is the blood that reduces plasma protein counts that include fibrin clots resulting in proper blood flow control.

-Nattokinase contributes to healthy blood circulation and circulatory function that is essential for cardiovascular and heart function.
+Nattokinase contributes to healthy blood circulation and circulatory function which is essential for cardiovascular and heart function.

 Doctor’s Best is consistent in developing high-quality Nattokinase supplements and accurately testing them at a recognized enzyme manufacturing facility, Deerland Enzymes, in Kennesaw, Georgia.